Sample-Efficient Human Evaluation of Large Language Models via Maximum Discrepancy Competition: Experiments

-We provide our ranking results (overall and respective scenarios) in Table~\ref{tab:rank4}, which unveils several interesting phenomena.
+We summarize the evaluation outcomes in Table~\ref{tab:rank_global}, reporting both overall and task-specific rankings.
+These results illuminate distinct performance patterns across four core tasks.

-For \textbf{scientific knowledge understanding}, the main observation is that proprietary LLMs (i.e., GPT-4-Turbo, GPT-3.5-Turbo, and Gemini-Pro) often outperform open-source LLMs due to their precise and comprehensive understanding of scientific knowledge, such as the correct application of theorems and properties.
-Interestingly, OpenChat-3.5, with only 7 billion parameters, tends to provide fine-grained explanations while encompassing the required core knowledge, garnering preference from the majority of human subjects.
-This ultimately results in a higher ranking compared to the proprietary model GPT-3.5-Turbo with relatively concise responses.
-On the other hand, other open-source models like Vicuna-13B, although delivering longer responses, tend to provide redundant explanations.
+For \textbf{scientific knowledge understanding}, proprietary models---GPT-4-Turbo, GPT-3.5-Turbo, and Gemini-Pro---dominate this task, reflecting their precise command of domain concepts and robust application of scientific theorems.
+Remarkably, OpenChat-3.5 (with only 7B parameters) attains a higher ranking than GPT-3.5-Turbo by offering concise yet thorough explanation.
+In contrast, larger open-source models (\eg, Vicuna-13B) tend to generate redundantly detailed responses.